InsaneFirebat/SM_Debugging/README.md

-# Super Metroid Debugging Labels for Mesen-S
+# Super Metroid Debugging Labels for Mesen-S and Mesen2

 ## What do I do with it?

 Open the Debugger window in Mesen-S and select `Import/Export` > `Import Labels`.
 Select the `.msl` file to add labels to the debugger view and trace logs.

+If using Mesen2, you may need to change the file extension from `.msl` to `.mlb`.

 You can incsrc the `.asm` file to add labels for WRAM addresses to your asar assembly projects.
 Add `--symbols=wla --symbols-path=Debug_Symbols.sym` as a command line option to generate WLA symbols when assembling.
-These symbols can also be imported into Mesen-S.
+These symbols can also be imported into Mesen-S/Mesen2.

 ## Contributing